Predatory Thinking - Welcome a New Breed of Marketers

 What is predatory thinking?
 And how can it help you produce killer strategy?

-Pete Winter, Performance Consultant at Tomorrow People, says that there are two stages to producing a strategy.
+Pete Winter, Operations Director at Tomorrow People, says that there are two stages to producing a strategy.
 First: you need to understand the problem.
 Then, thinking like a predator can produce the solution.

 I was recently at an SEO conference in Brighton where one speaker in particular stood out, for me, from the rest.
 He was Dave Trott, Executive Creative Director at CSTTG.